-Fil Loxera Festival: Revel in the Sweet Sounds of Triumph in Spain for the 40th anniversary Fil Loxera Festival is a fiery and fun-filled festival that began with a story.
-Each year, the locals of Sant Sadurní d’Anoia (a municipality in the comarca of the Alt Penedès in Catalonia, Spain) gather to recall the days […]Fil Loxera Festival 2021 08770 Sant Sadurní d'Anoia, Barcelona, Spain Barcelona Spain
+Fil Loxera Festival 2023: Revel in the Sweet Sounds of Triumph in Spain for the 42nd anniversary Fil Loxera Festival is a fiery and fun-filled festival that began with a story.
+Each year, the locals of Sant Sadurní d’Anoia (a municipality in the comarca of the Alt Penedès in Catalonia, Spain) gather to recall the […]Fil Loxera Festival 2023 08770 Sant Sadurní d'Anoia, Barcelona, Spain Barcelona Spain

 Fil Loxera Festival is a fiery and fun-filled festival that began with a story.
 Each year, the locals of Sant Sadurní d’Anoia (a municipality in the comarca of the Alt Penedès in Catalonia, Spain) gather to recall the days when phylloxera plague destroyed their local vineyards in the 19th century and how they finally successfully rid themselves of this crisis once and for all.